mrpogge/ABM_political_election/README.md

 # ABM_political_election
-In this github there are several files:
+In this github there are several files: \n
 ABM model Final Version is the main file wich contains the model SA_political_election is the sensitivity analysis of this model Stat tests are the statistical tests of the model